The Argus Array is a distributed telescopic network occupying a spherical volume approximately 1000 ly across in the Inner and Middle Regions.

 Constructed of some 8000 multi-spectral sensor complexes arrayed in a three dimensional lattice throughout the volume.
 Each sensor complex is approximately 50ly from its neighboring complexes.
 Nanogauge communication wormholes link the array elements to the Known Net and transfer imaging protocols and array data to and from various academic and scientific control centers.

-In addition to the 8000 "official" sensor complexes there are other elements, minor observatories, etc. that can be drawn upon as needed.
+In addition to the 8000 "official" sensor complexes there are other elements, minor observatories, and so on that can be drawn upon as needed.

 Sometimes several observatories that aren't officially part of the array may be looking at the right part of the sky and by chance happen to gather data that can be used elsewhere.
 Many observational projects can be done without specifically directing the array, but just collecting the overlapping observations that happen to have gathered the information required.